QuynhVir/naraka-midi-connector/README.md

 ![Naraka MIDI Connector](resources/app.png)

 This tool converts MIDI signals from a digital piano into keyboard keystrokes, allowing you to play instruments in the game NARAKA: BLADEPOINT.
+And yes, it also works with Genshin Impact's lyre.

 ## Installation